-(By former professional tennis player and current coach Marianne Werdel Witmeyer.
+(By former professional tennis player and current coach Marianne Werdel.
 Adapted from Tony Robbins “Awaken the Giant Within”)

 I enjoy making “Ten Day Challenges” for my students where there is a behavior on court that needs to change, poor eating or study habits or a game style change.
-Kids like to compete (especially a challenge from an adult) and the 10-day length is short enough to keep their attention.
+Kids like to compete (especially a challenge from an adult).
+The 10-day length is short enough to keep their attention.
 Pick a fun reward with them for when they complete the challenge.
-This is great for them to build awareness of the behavior that needs to change and an avenue to be rewarded for making the changes needed.
+This is great for them to build awareness of the behavior that needs to change.
+It’s also an avenue to be rewarded for making the changes needed.

-For the next ten days commit to taking full control of all your emotions by deciding right now that you will not indulge in or dwell on any negative thoughts or emotions on the tennis court.
+For the next ten days commit to taking full control of all your emotions by deciding right now that you will not indulge in or dwell on any negative thoughts or emotions on the tennis court or any sport you want to apply it to.

 I give my players a glass jar and 10 bouncy balls with happy faces on them.
 The bouncy ball represents the resiliency needed in an athlete.
 Zig Zigglar once said, “It isn’t how far you fall, but how high you bounce”.
 Making changes is not easy, and they will fail at times but they need the resiliency to bounce back and try again and again.
 Athletes fail over and over in order to succeed.
 Each day they fulfill the challenge, they put one bouncy ball in the jar.